laubsterboy/infinitum/readme.txt

 * Added: The Drawer block now supports "Shadows", which will apply to the open button.
 * Fixed: The Drawer block was causing a CLS (cumulative layout shift) on page load due to default styles not being applied to the modal and is now fixed.
 * Fixed: Beaver Builder spacing and typography now have proper default values (including responsive values)
+* Fixed: Beaver Builder FLBuilderPreview._getDefaultValue has been overridden with a custom method to prevent margin, padding, font-size, and line-height (all properties that we're managing with "Theme" fields) from being used in the inline preview CSS (particularly when switching responsive sizes).
 * Fixed: Beaver_Builder::insert_form_item method removing section titles for all forms (rows, columns, modules, etc) and this has been fixed.

 = 0.0.1-alpha-2 - 2024-03-27 =